Apply for Tier 1 Entrepreneur Visa

-This should look at your market in detail, focus on the industry, competitors and market performance.
-Your business plan should focus on your competitors; try to compare your business to potential competitors, analyse their strategies and look at their strengths and weaknesses.
+This should look at your market in detail, focus on the industry, competitors, and market performance.
+Your Tier 1 Entrepreneur Visa business plan should focus on your competitors; try to compare your business to potential competitors, analyze their strategies, and look at their strengths and weaknesses.

 4: Management And Operations